agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202510/Instruments_CodingNotes_20251002.md

 - Don't think I really need to make any changes, going to run with current calibration dates, then going to change to cal dates I want to use for Phase I
 - Realized that I hadn't properly selected the correlations to use - modifying to only calibrate selected year at a time
 - Then revised to recreate the accidentally overwritten 2025 files
+- Going to check the calibrated data to make sure everything looks reasonable
+# delete.py
+- Checking plots with uncertainty and LOD shown to ensure nothing is too weird
+	- All looks good
+	- Side note - 2B NOx data is ridiculous